Dog left in Fort Pierce dumpster reunited with those who saved her

-“Oh, she is so beautiful, she looks absolutely amazing,” said one of the vet techs who cared for a dog, now named Lola.
+"Oh, she is so beautiful.
+She looks absolutely amazing," said one of the veterinarian techs who cared for a dog, now named Lola.

 A reunion months in the making took place outside Furry Friends.